Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/programming/websites/css/the-box-model/index.md

 {{< /playful-code-tab >}}
 {{< /playful-code >}}

+### More on Margin

 But do you see what I see?
 The paragraphs already have some nice whitespace between each other.

 Why?
 Because browsers add `margin` around paragraphs by default.
-In fact, they do so around most elements, to make sure there is breathing room _between elements_ by default.
+In fact, they do so around most elements.
+To make sure there is breathing room _between elements_ by default.

 This is nice, but it can also be confusing if you don't know this.
-If an element isn't behaving like it should, it's often because of some default browser style, which is often the `margin`.
+If an element isn't behaving like it should, it's often because of some default browser style---and `margin` is a likely culprit.

-Check out what happens if you turn it off.
+Check out what happens when you turn it off.
 (You can even add _negative_ margin ...)

 {{< playful-code deftab="css" >}}
 {{< playful-code-tab lang="html" >}}